 Knee & Thigh Sun Protection

 The knees and lower thighs are common places to see turn red after a day of rafting.
-The two best options are wearing longer capris style shorts (they do have men’s capri options as well) or sun tights.
+The two best options are wearing longer capris style shorts (they do have men’s capri options) or sun tights (there are men’s surf tights as well).
 Capris style shorts stay wet longer than regular shorts but are less annoying than wearing full length pants on the river.
 Sun tights dry quickly and seem to be growing in popularity.
-Some people wear shorts over them, others do not.
+Some people wear shorts over their tights while others do not.
 The “man-pris” may not seem that cool but they are ideal for multi-day rafting trips in the middle of the summer.

 What to Wear Cold Weather River Rafting